-The Catskill Recorder of November 16th,1814 the following advertisement ran for several weeks.
+The Catskill Recorder of November 16th,1814 ran the following advertisement for several weeks:

 "The following resolution passed by the Legislature of the State of New York at their session in 1814.
 Resolved that the further consideration of the bill entitled An Act to erect a part of the Town of Catskill, and a part of the Town of Coxsackie, into a separate town by the name of Athens, be postponed till the next session of the Legislature, and that the applicants cause notice of their intention to be published for eight weeks, next and immediately preceding the next session, together with a Copy of this resolution to the end that the parties interested may be fully notified of Such application."